eleavydev/rock-paper-scissors-el/README.md

 ### Content

-- The text for the Home page was created by Red Roots farm and myself as website creator.
+- The text for the game was created by myself.
 - The fonts (Lato and Merriweather) were taken from [Google fonts](https://fonts.google.com/).
-- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
+- The icons and images in the game were taken from https://www.istockphoto.com/ and subsquently edited to add in rule text and dice up images for use as individual icons
-- The Love Running and Coders Coffehouse projects were both used as great guides to help with this first project.
+- The Love Maths and Code insitute projects were both used as great guides to help with this project.
 - Websites such as [Stackoverflow](https://stackoverflow.com/), [CommunitySpiceworks](https://community.spiceworks.com/) and [W3Schools](https://www.w3schools.com/) were consulted for help with this project.
 - My mentor Chris was very patient and helpful during this process.
 - Also our Cohort facilitators Kenan and Kasia along with classmates and peers on Slack and tutor support were very helpful to draw on for support.